Otin River

-The Otin River is a river in Osun State, Nigeria.
+The Otin River is a river in Inisa, Osun State, Nigeria.
 It is impounded by the Eko-Ende Dam.

 Legend

 According to Yoruba mythology, the orisha Otin is personified in the Otin River.

 She once protected the town of Inisa from invasion by its enemies, and the townspeople now worship her as a result.

 Otin was originally from the town of Otan, but came to Inisa to help fight against invasions by its neighbors.

 Region

 The Otin River crosses the 950 km2 Odo Otin Local Government Area in the northeast of Osun state, and gives it its name.

 The river flows through rugged country, with elevations ranging from 35 to 400 m above sea level.
 Rainfall in the area is about 1400 mm, with the rainy season lasting from April to November.
 Land cover is partly tropical rainforest, but there is also widespread rotational bush farming and cash crops like cocoa, kola and plantain are grown around the settlements.